A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Introduction

-Since the establishment of communication theory with \citet{Shannon48}, there has been little consideration of ensembles of levels taken as a functional unit and how levels relate to one another.
-Obviously the subject arises during discussion of source and channel coding, but communication is generally taken to be from a single sender to a single receiver.
-Obviously, many systems are composed of independent units, but information theorists typically take advantage of that independence by considering the levels in isolation, with lower levels of communication considered mere features of the connection between a sender and a receiver operating at the same level.
-But though a system might be composed of independent units, considering them as a single system has value if only because in many cases their energy derives from the same source.
-Energy used at one level may decrease the energy available for processing at a subsequent level.
-If one can trade performance at one level for energy savings, perhaps performance at another level can be enhanced.
+However, since Shannon's establishment of communication theory \citep{Shannon48}, there has been little consideration of ensembles of levels, together.\footnote{There has been extensive examination of concatenated codes, where two encodings are combined into one \citep{Dumer98}.
+While related to the current topic, these investigations are generally concerned with the combination of two distinct coding techniques to create a single encoding with enhanced properties.
+This is distinct from considering two different processors serially executing different encoding or decoding techniques.} Obviously, many systems are composed of multiple levels of analysis, but information theorists typically take advantage of the independence of different levels by considering them in isolation.
+Lower levels of communication are considered features of the communication channel established between a sender and a receiver, only of concern to the extent they are a source of noise or uncertainty, but perhaps no further.
+Higher levels belong to a different analysis.
+This assumption of independence has been fruitful, but considering multiple levels together has value because in many cases their energy derives from the same source.
+They may run off a single battery, or a single stomach.
+Energy saved at one level may increase the energy available for processing at another.
+It behooves engineers of such systems to consider the ensemble in order to find opportunities for optimization.
+Students of natural systems will find the results of interest because they show how communication between individual organisms and individual cells should look in a world of energy constraints.

-Shannon's goal was the engineering of perfect reproduction of a single sender's message at a single receiver, in the presence of noise.
-The tools he developed are widely used to ensure near-perfect communication in a wide variety of systems.
-The same tools, understood in a slightly different way than is usually done, can illuminate important features of existing, imperfect, forms of communication.
-Such attempts are obviously related to issues of incomplete transmission that Shannon himself explored through his rate distortion relations.
-The present work hardly attempts to supplant that contribution and the literature that grew from it, but hopes instead to situate it within a framework specifically meant to accommodate the treatment of multiple, independent, levels of analysis.

-We proceed by examining the case of discrete noiseless transmission, extending the concept of a Hamming space to resemble the ideas of a phase space and a matrix transformation from quantum computing to modify slightly the way a stream of input symbols is regarded.
-This allows us to examine briefly how miscommunication happens \emph{without} noise.
-Subsequently, we move on to an analysis of the energy use of a two-level system in the context of noise, and how that can be extended to an arbitrary number of levels.
-Finally, we show how the concepts introduced in these sections can be applied to the case of continuous transmission, with noise.